krutiksheth/ecom/README.md

 - More flexible, but needs a lot of practice
 - Handles any complex scenarios
-- No data binding is done (immutable data model preferred by most developers)
+- No data binding is done (immutable data model preferred by most developers) and it uses observables
 - More component code and less HTML markup
 - Reactive transformations can be made possible such as:
 - Handling an event based on a debounce time